avahoffman/urban-weed-genomics/bash/README.md

 so that I could parallelize (replace n with the correct number in the command used below).

-Files were transferred using the following command:
+Files were transferred using the following commands.
+First, load the aspera module.
+Alternatively, you can install the Aspera transfer software and use that.

+    module load aspera

+Initiate the transfer:

     ascp -T -l8G -i /software/apps/aspera/3.9.1/etc/asperaweb_id_dsa.openssh --file-list=01-aspera_transfer_n.txt --mode=recv --user=<aspera-user> --host=<aspera-IP> /scratch/users/<me>@jhu.edu